 Will my claim be handled on a no win, no fee basis?

-The fact that we handle claims such as this on a no win no fee basis means that the fairness of your claim is the only thing which you need to consider when deciding whether to proceed.
-You won't have to pay any money before the case starts, and all of our expert help and advice, including services such as filling in paperwork and negotiating with the other party, will be provided free of charge.
+The fact that most claims such as this are handled on a no win no fee basis means that the fairness of your claim is the only thing which you need to consider when deciding whether to proceed.
+You usually won’t have to pay any money before the case starts, and all the expert help and advice, including services such as filling in paperwork and negotiating with the other party, will be provided as part of your claim.